schweitzpgi/f18/documentation/FIRLangRef.md

 Insert a value into an entity with a type composed arrays and/or derived types.
 Returns a new value of the same type as _entity_.

+Note that the <em>entity</em> ssa-value must be of compile-time known size in order to use this operation.

 Example:

 ```mlir